-The Harmony Defender 360 is a fairly new addition to the world of combination seats (aka car seats that convert from a forward facing five point harness into a belt positioning booster), and I had the opportunity to take one for a spin this week.
-Here’s the break down of the important stuff:
+The Harmony Defender 360 is a budget friendly addition to the world of combination seats — car seats that convert from a forward facing five point harness into a belt positioning booster.
+It’s a nice option for tight spaces, let’s take a closer look.

 CSFTL Quick Stats

-- High back or backless booster from 30 – 110 lbs
+- High back or backless booster weight limit, Canada: 40-110 pounds

 - 10 year expiration

 - Top tether is required in harness mode

 - Lower anchors can be used in booster mode

 - Weight: 19 pounds

 In the interest of packaging efficiency, the Defender does not come assembled.
 The assembly requires some effort and attention to detail – the whole process took me about 45 minutes while taking photographs, so it’s probably a 20-30 minute ordeal and requires two Phillips screwdrivers.

 Always, always, always read your manual!
 While these photos walk through the assembly process, it’s important to refer to the instruction manual for full, detailed instructions.